Graph-Based Deterministic Polynomial Framwork for NP Problems: Preliminaries

 \subsection{Computation Theory}

 A Turing machine consists of a tape and a tape head.
-The tape is a sequence of cells with infinite length, each containing a symbol from a finite alphabet~\cite[p.382]{hein1996theory}.
-There exists a finite set of instructions that cause the tape head to read the symbol from a cell, write a symbol into the same cell, and move left or right.
-The formal definition is as follows~\cite{hopcroft2001introduction}:
+The tape is an infinite sequence of cells indexed by the integers, each containing a symbol from a finite alphabet.
+The tape head can read the symbol in the current cell, write a symbol to the same cell, and move by one cell to the left or to the right.